Call Now

 See what businesses like yours earn with Housecall Pro in 1 - 2 minutes.

 The HVAC industry is one of the most dependable and profitable trades.
-Because people need heating and cooling year-round, skilled business owners can count on steady work, solid income, and plenty of room to grow.
-However, various factors can influence how much money you actually take home.
+Because people need heating and cooling year-round, business owners can count on steady work, solid income, and plenty of room to grow.
+While income varies widely based on company size and market, many owners earn significantly more than HVAC technicians by scaling their operations, pricing jobs correctly, and building efficient teams.

-In this guide, we’ll break down how much HVAC business owners typically make, explain what affects profitability, and provide expert-backed tips to boost your income as your company grows.
+In this guide, we’ll break down average HVAC business owner salaries in 2026 and the factors that influence profitability, plus expert-backed tips to help you earn more as your company scales.

 Key takeaways